mrsarthak41/SNA_Assignment_Plaksha/TASK_01/README.md

 ## 7. AI Disclosure & Acknowledgments

 * **AI Assistance:** Gemini (Google AI) was utilized as an interactive tutor and pair-programming assistant during development for:
-  * Code refining and optimization.
+  * Code learning, refining and optimization.
   * Conceptual learning of graph theory algorithms and Big-O computational bounds.
   * Text formatting and markdown structure refinement.
 * All code logic was implemented, executed, and validated independently.